joshbax189/meeco-ad-share/README.md

 5. `npm install` in the main directory.
 6. Run dev server with `npm start`, visit http://localhost:1234
 7. Login with user credentials.
 8. Clicking the big red "ad" will show the form.
 Fill it in and you should see a new share created for the user.
 9. Logging in a second time should re-use the created template and connection.

+## Install with Script

+1. Set the server and sandbox key (if using) in `environment.yaml`.
+2. If Meeco CLI is not globally installed, set the CLI repo path in `init.sh`
+3. Customize passwords in `init.sh` if desired.
+4. Run `init.sh`, this creates all necessary users.
+5. `npm install` in the main directory.
+6. Run dev server with `npm start`, visit http://localhost:1234
+7. Login with user credentials set in `init.sh`
+8. Clicking the big red "ad" will show the form.
+Fill it in and you should see a new share created for the user.
+9. Logging in a second time should re-use the created template and connection.